 During the year ended December 31, 2015, the Company received US\$66,000 from a company that has an insider in common with Lincoln.
 During the year ended December 31, 2017, the existing promissory note was terminated and both parties subsequently entered into a new promissory note agreement consisting of the existing principal and interest in the aggregate amount of US\$71,000.
 The loan is secured by the Company's US properties and evidenced by a promissory note bearing interest at 9% per annum.
 Principal and accrued interest was payable upon termination of the note on September 15, 2017.
-On January 3, 2018, the Company issued 643,441 common shares for settlement of debt in the amount of \$32,172 (Note 8).
-The Company is currently in default of this note and is renegotiating the terms of the note.
+On January 3, 2018, the Company issued 64,344 common shares for settlement of debt in the amount of \$32,172 (Note 8).
+The Company is currently renegotiating the terms of the note.